korenrolle/Capstone/README.md

 Conclusion
 I hope you enjoy my music page and all it has to offer.
 Whether you're a long-time fan or discovering my music for the first time, I'm thrilled to share it with you.
 Thank you for visiting!

+Technologies Used
+The following technologies were used to build this website:

+HTML
+CSS
+JavaScript
+ReactJS
+NodeJS
+Express
+MongoDB
+Material UI (for UI components)

 ScreenShots
 <img width="1680" alt="Screen Shot 2023-02-06 at 7 38 32 AM" src="https://user-images.githubusercontent.com/115126618/217016506-d2c4a36d-937e-49aa-b97b-fc233b984442.png">